Serre Chevalier: the Underrated Ski Resort

 Piste map of Serre Chevalier

-Large parts of the ski area are North facing This is a good thing as the slopes tend to be colder for longer, and hold their snow well.
-The resort also offers something that sets it apart from other resorts in Europe – Les Cols Porteurs.
-These are free 90-minute guided tours of the ski area, every day of the week.
-Generally only offered to red-run skiers.
+Large parts of the ski area are North-facing.
+This is a good thing as the slopes tend to be colder for longer and hold their snow well.

-A bus-service links the various villages: Chantemerle (1,350m), Villeneuve (1,400m) and the adjoining rustic hamlet of Le Bez, Monetier-les-Bains (1,500m), the garrison town of Briançon, and the hamlets of Puy Saint Andre and Puy Saint Pierre.
+A frequent bus service links the various villages: Chantemerle (1,350m), Villeneuve (1,400m) and the adjoining rustic hamlet of Le Bez, Monetier-les-Bains (1,500m), the garrison town of Briançon, and the hamlets of Puy Saint Andre and Puy Saint Pierre.

 Chantemerle (at 1,350m) is the best base for families.
 This is the nearest village to Briançon.
 It has a pretty historic core as well as a fast gondola to access the slopes and a six-seater chair-lift provides fast access from mid-mountain to the top of the ski area.